Iris - Immediate Mode UI library, based on Dear ImGui

 Iris

 Iris is an Immediate mode GUI Library for Roblox, Based on Dear ImGui.
-It solves the same problems as Dear ImGui.
+It solves the same problems as Dear ImGui: providing a simple and bloat-free UI system, designed for visualisation and debugging.
 It is fast, portable, and self-contained (no external dependencies).

-Dear ImGui is best known for its use for developing debug UI.
-Using the Dear ImGui paradigm (Immediate Mode), UI is remarkably easy.
-Because of this, Dear ImGui has seen adoption in almost every major game engine, including Unity and Unreal Engine (and now Roblox!).
+Dear ImGui is best known for allowing developers to create content-creation and visualisation and debugging UI.
+Using the Dear ImGui paradigm (Immediate Mode), UI design is remarkably easy and simple.
+Because of this, Dear ImGui has been adopted in almost every major game engine from Unity and Unreal Engine to in-house engines from Rockstar and Ubisoft (and now Roblox!).

-Iris favors simplicity and productivity; It is designed to simplify UI, streamlining the process for creating visualization, debug tools, and data input.
-To accomplish this, Iris offers a different approach to Roblox UI than existing libraries, lacking certain features commonly found in more intricate UI libraries.
-Iris opts to supercede the Roblox UI API, instead having a streamlined Immediate-Mode library and a set of widgets whcih developers can use to create UI easily.
+Iris favors simplicity and productivity; It is designed to simplify UI, streamlining the process for creating visualisation, debug, and data input tools.
+To accomplish this, Iris offers a different approach to Roblox UI than existing libraries, at the cost of certain features commonly found in more intricate UI libraries.
+Iris opts to supercede the Roblox UI API, instead having a streamlined Immediate-Mode library and a set of widgets which developers can use to build the UI and tools they need.

 Usage

-The Iris release comes as an rbxm or zip file.
+Iris can be installed as a package using Wally, as an rbxm file from the latest GitHub release or building from source.
 You can import the rbxm into any roblox project, and begin creating UI in any client side script.
 No external dependences are needed.
-Iris can be used in any kind of Roblox UI, including PlayerGui, CoreGui, BillboardGui, SurfaceGui, and PluginGui.
+Iris can be used under any kind of Roblox UI, including PlayerGui, CoreGui, BillboardGui, SurfaceGui, and PluginGui.

 Heres a basic Example: